 When you get a prospect to answer the phone, here are some steps to take for whom to make a cold call.

-• Confirm Availability: We believe that it is important and helpful to start out a cold call by confirming that the prospect is available for your call by asking something like this:
+• Confirm Availability: We believe that it is essential and helpful to start a cold call by confirming that the prospect is available for your call by asking something like this:

 Hi Mary, this is Michael Halper with SalesScripter.
 Have I caught you in the middle of anything?